 The best dwarf fish for panda dwarf cichlids are ones that are of a similar size.
 This includes:

-- Bolivian ram
+- Bolivian ram.

-- Panda dwarf cichlid
+- Panda dwarf cichlid.

-- Agassiz’s cichlid
+- Agassiz’s cichlid.

-- Black-stripe dwarf cichlid
+- Black-stripe dwarf cichlid.

 Agassiz’s Cichlid

-The Agassiz’s cichlid is one of the most popularly kept Apistogramma cichlids.
 They’re timid fish, so they prefer the company of quieter tank mates.
 One of the best dwarf species to pair them with is the German blue ram cichlid.
 However, they’re compatible with most other dwarf cichlids.

 The only thing to watch out for is that Agassiz’s cichlids aren’t suitable for living with Bolivian rams, as Agassiz’s fish bully them.